nwg-piotr/nwg-shell/index.md

 # nwg-shell project

-**The nwg-shell project aims to create a consistent GTK3-based user interface for the [sway](https://github.com/swaywm/sway) Wayland Compositor.
+**The nwg-shell project aims to create a consistent, GTK3-based user interface for the [sway](https://github.com/swaywm/sway) Wayland Compositor.
 In order to give the user the greatest possible choice, some interface elements provide several alternative solutions.
 Just installed shell contains a bunch of presets, which can then be freely modified.**

 ![nwg-shell-header.png](https://raw.githubusercontent.com/nwg-piotr/nwg-shell-resources/master/images/nwg-shell/nwg-shell-header_new2.png)

-The user interface mostly consists of dedicated software, but also uses a couple of great third party products ([swaync](https://github.com/ErikReider/SwayNotificationCenter), [gtklock](https://github.com/jovanlanik/gtklock)), that perfectly complement our vision.
+The user interface mostly consists of dedicated software, but also uses a couple of great third party products, that perfectly complement our vision.
 Many thanks to their authors for favorable attitude towards feature requests.

 The default (preinstalled) terminal emulator is [foot](https://codeberg.org/dnkl/foot) by Daniel Eklöf.
 This does not mean that we consider other terminals worse, but that we had to choose one.
 The remaining elements of the desktop environment, such as the text editor, file manager, web browser, and so on, are left to the user's choice.
 The author's subjective recommendation might be mousepad, Thunar, and Chromium / Chrome, but it doesn't really make much difference.